ghik/opinionated-scala/Dissection-of-Hello-World.md

 ### Method body is an expression

-In general, method definition expects and *expression* after the `=` sign.
+In general, method definition expects an *expression* after the `=` sign.
 The reason why we were able to put a block as a body of `main` is because a block is also an expression.
 But since our block has only one statement inside, we could shorten our `main` method definition:

 ```scala
 def main(args: Array[String]): Unit = println("Hello")